CityPlace (Downtown West Palm Beach): Since completion

 CityPlace opened to the public on October 27, 2000, with 31 stores and 1 restaurant opening during the first weekend.
 Many other stores and restaurants were expected to open by mid-December, bringing the total number of stores and restaurants to about 70.
 The original anchors for CityPlace were Barnes & Noble, Macy's, Muvico Parisian 20 and IMAX theater.
 Wild Oats Markets was also planned as an original anchor.
 However, financial problems halted construction in 2000.
 CityPlace filed suit to terminate their lease, with both parties settling a few weeks later.
 On August 20, 2001, Wild Oats Markets was replaced by Publix as an anchor, which opened in January 2002.

 Early on, CityPlace sought to attract many high-end stores as tenants, though emphasis shifted to home furnishings during the housing bubble.
 By the Great Recession, the focus turned heavily toward dining and entertainment establishments becoming tenants.

-In January 2017, Macy's closed 68 of their stores across the United States, including its location at CityPlace.
-The former Macy's building is temporarily housing Downton Abbey: The Exhibition.
 Related Companies submitted plans for and gained approval from the city commission in November 2018 for transforming the building into a 21-story apartment building, which would add 300-400 new residential units to CityPlace.

-As part of a re-imaging effort, CityPlace was renamed "Rosemary Square" in April 2019.
 Related Companies intends to invest almost $550 million for the construction of new restaurants, a new mixed-use luxury residential tower, and a new hotel, as well as an office tower containing 300,000 sqft of space.
 Some asphalt roads were replaced with gray and white pavers and converted into pedestrian walking areas.
-In 2021, Rosemary Square was renamed once again, this time dropping the word "Rosemary" to become "The Square".
-Its website and branding was updated accordingly.

 In May 2023, the AMC Theatre closed and was demolished four months later, along with Copper Blues and Palm Beach Improv.
-The Related Companies intends to construct two office towers on the former site of those buildings.
+The Related Companies intended to construct two office towers on the former site of those buildings.

-On May 1, 2024, The Related Cos. reversed the name changes, changing the name of the center back to CityPlace.